Programme/Approved Electives for 2023/24

 This module will introduce cultural theories that are essential in analysing not only the mass media but everyday communicative practices more broadly.
 It will provide tools for exploring the role of culture both in creating meaningful media texts and in understanding these texts.
 We will explore a range of issues that relate to the creation of meaning in the media, including: how media texts relate to broader cultural norms and values; the difficulties of intercultural communication (and how to overcome these difficulties); and political questions about the way that issues, people and products are represented.
 As well as examining media texts themselves, we will also be asking what is involved in interpreting these texts and examine the audience┐s active role in this process.
 To explore these issues we will draw on theories of cultural codes, ideology, power and discourse.
-We will then apply these approaches to a range of practical examples ┐ ranging from news media and online political communication, to advertising campaigns and reality TV ┐ in order to demonstrate the value of cultural theory in both interpreting and producing media texts.
+We will then apply these approaches to a range of practical examples.Alongside this, the module focuses on equipping students with the key academic study skills they will need to help them succeed in their degree.

-The module aims to provide an introduction to key theories of culture and foster, from the 19th century to the present day, and the evolution of these theories.
-It will provide students with the skills to apply theories of culture to a variety of popular media texts, both written and visual.
+The module aims to provide an introduction to key theories of media culture and power, from the 19th century to the present day, and the evolution of these theories.
+It will provide students with the skills to apply theories of culture to a variety of popular media texts.
 In the process, the module aims to develop understanding of the role of class, race, gender, sexuality and identity in the formation of popular media and culture.
-Study skills are also embedded into the module in order to develop students┐ skills in close reading and textual analysis.
+Study skills are also embedded into the module in order to develop core academic skills that students will need throughout their degree.

 Intended Learning Outcomes

-demonstrate an understanding of a range of cultural theories and how these theories relate to contemporary popular culture: 1,2apply core cultural theories to a range of popular media texts (including advertisements, films, television programmes, and social media): 1,2critically engage with theoretical debates and demonstrate understanding of the distinctions between different theories of culture: 1,2develop advanced reading skills, especially in the areas of close and contextual reading: 1,2
+demonstrate an understanding of a range of cultural theories and how these theories relate to contemporary popular culture: 1,2develop analysis skills by applying core cultural theories to the analysis of popular media texts (including advertisements, films, television programmes, and social media): 2develop critical reading skills by engaging with academic literature: 1,2develop core academic study skills that are essential for success at degree level, such as organisation, time management, self directed study, and good academic practice: 1,2

-11 1-hour weekly seminars in groups11 1-hour weekly lectures10 hours (1 per week) working on seminar preparation tasks58 hours private study (5 per week), which will involve the critically-engaged reading of primary and secondary texts60 hours working on assessments
+12 1-hour weekly seminars in groups12 1-hour weekly lectures20 hours (2 per week) working on academic skills challenges48 hours private study, which will involve the critically-engaged reading of primary and secondary texts58 hours working on assessments